learn-co-curriculum/phase-4-active-record-associations-review-readme/README.md

 ## Foreign Keys

 It all starts in the database. **Foreign keys** are columns that refer to the primary key of another table.
-Conventionally, foreign keys in Active Record are comprised of the name of the model you're referencing, and `_id`.
+Conventionally, we label foreign keys in Active Record using the name of the model you're referencing, and `_id`.
 So for example if the foreign key was for a `authors` table it would be `author_id`.

-We can visualize in the relationship between two tables using foreign keys in an Entity Relationship Diagram (ERD):
+We can visualize the relationship between two tables using foreign keys in an Entity Relationship Diagram (ERD):

 ![one-to-many](https://raw.githubusercontent.com/learn-co-curriculum/phase-4-active-record-associations-review-readme/master/posts-authors.png)

-Like any other column, foreign keys are accessible through instance methods of the same name.
-For example, a schema for the above ERD would look like this:
+The schema for this ERD would be:

 ```rb
 create_table "authors", force: :cascade do |t|